Breaking the Borders of the Artist: An Interview with Fernando A. Flores

 In this interview, Fernando A. Flores discusses the impetuses and techniques which crafted his book, Death to the Bullshit Artists of South Texas.
 Conducted by Emily Ellison, a fellow South Texan artist, she and Flores dissect lineage, regional misconceptions and their consequential harms, namelessness, “Unthinkism,” and the charged climate of borderlands which often catalyzes artistic response.
 As an author concerned with capturing as many stories and voices as possible, Flores expresses that the plight of American Anthology is that it incompletely represents our recent history, rendering many of our unaccredited stories unheard.
 From punks to politics to yelling “Bullshit!” as the declarative act of being done, Flores believes “we can imagine anything, and if we imagine together?
 It can happen.”

 Fernando A. Flores is the author of Death to the Bullshit Artists of South Texas and the forthcoming novel, Tears of the Trufflepig.
 Flores’s poetry, fiction, and photography have appeared in many places, including The Texas Observer, Bat City Review, New Border Voices: An Anthology, and a solo photography exhibition at South Texas College.
-He was the 2014 recipient of the Alfredo Cisneros Del Moral Foundation.
+He was the 2014 recipient of the Alfredo Cisneros Del Moral Foundation Award.
 Flores now lives in Austin, Texas, where he works as a bookseller.

 Ellison: First off, I’m curious about the term “bullshit” in your title.
 As a reader, I expected these artists to be more concerned with fame than the integrity of art itself.
 Obviously, the characters of your book defy this idea.
 So, what’s this “bullshit” about?